St. Louis Community College

 Q. What do I do now that I am admitted?

-A. The next steps for you to complete as a newly admitted UMSL student can be found here.
+A. The next steps for you to complete as a newly admitted UMSL student can be found at our After Admissions page.

 Q. Who should I talk to after I am admitted?